 The most popular knife in this category, the Smith & Wesson OTF Assist Finger Actuator has a commanding presence in both size, weight, and design.
 The scrolled pattern on the handle is a unique touch, but it was the overall tactical look, fast blade deployment, and wallet-friendly $39.95 price that garnered it so much attention.
 Some might consider the blade release method a bit cumbersome, but it’s a good choice for those who want a heavy duty OTF and don’t have the budget for a Microtech Ultratech or Benchmade Infidel.

 This January arrival is as wicked as its name.
 An upgrade on the older, best-selling Ultratech model, the Hellhound sports a mean-looking tanto blade with a unique, perforated design.
 Aggressive bevels, jimping, and a glass breaker complete the action-ready look.
 More compact and lighter than the Smith & Wesson, and with an out-of-the-way thumb slide, the Hellhound makes a good OTF candidate for EDC.
+Check out our Best Microtech Knives Guide for more amazing fit and finish.

 The Benchmade Infidel is another carryover from previous years that continues to keep pace with the newcomers.
 A hefty knife with an attractive color combo, great ergonomics, and eye-catching geometric design, the Infidel checks all the boxes.
 The construction is rugged, the blade action is fast and smooth, and the overall fit and finish are solid.
 Once you pick this one up, you won’t be able to put it down.